samfrjn11/cloud-installer/README.md

 - Installing (and configuring) *fail2ban*.
 - Etc.

+## Requirements

+Most requirements come from the installation of [MongoDB](https://www.mongodb.com/docs/v4.4/administration/production-notes).
+When installing on a Raspberry Pi, ensure to use the 64-bit OS, as MongoDB requires an 64-bit OS.
+In case you want to install MongoDB manually or on another location, you can skip installing MongoDB during the installation process.
+This may require you to change the environment variables after installation (see below), but it allows you to run this installer on a user without sudo rights, and configure authentication on MongoDB.

+Systemd is also required, as it's used to run the cloud in the background.

+The installation has been tested on a Raspberry Pi 4 with Raspberry Pi OS Lite 64-bit.
+Download the dedicated [Raspberry PI Imager](https://www.raspberrypi.com/software/) to graphically choose this image, directly configure WiFi, enable SSH key access, etc.

 ## Preparation

 In the middle of the install script you will be asked for keys to be able to send push notifications from your local cloud instance towards the Android or iOS app.
 These keys can be provided by the maintainers.
 You can reach the maintainers for these keys at the [Crownstone Community discord server](https://discord.gg/TPYfMvV7bD).